Troubleshooting Windows Anytime Upgrade in Windows 7

 Windows Anytime Upgrade is a method provided in Windows 7 & Vista, for upgrading from one Windows edition to a higher edition.
 While the WAU procedure in Windows Vista involved a setup.exe, the process in Windows 7 is different, as it uses the Windows servicing infrastructure to perform the process.
-Driver, data and application migration issues are completely bypassed.
+Driver, data, and application migration issues are completely bypassed.

+If you want to upgrade Vista to Windows 7, Windows Anytime Upgrade will really make your job easy!
 To do a WAU, you need to open the Windows AnyTime Upgrade module via the Control Panel and enter the new key and finally re-activate Windows.

 Windows 7 will automatically upgrade to a higher edition provided it is a valid Upgrade Path.

-Now in the rare eventuality that your Windows Anytime Upgrade does not go through smoothly , here are a few troubleshooting steps you may want to try:
+Now in a rare eventuality, your Windows Anytime Upgrade may not go through smoothly and you may receive the following error message/s:

 1. Restart the computer to complete pending operations, if any.